Christopher Morel Player Props: Cubs vs. Pirates

 Christopher Morel At The Plate

-- Morel has four doubles, a triple, 13 home runs and nine walks while hitting .291.
+- Morel has four doubles, a triple, 13 home runs and 10 walks while batting .281.

-- In 67.7% of his 31 games this season, Morel has picked up at least one hit.
-He's also had eight multi-hit games.
+- Morel has reached base via a hit in 21 games this season (of 32 played), and had multiple hits in eight of those games.

-- In 15 games this season (48.4%), Morel has picked up an RBI, and in nine of those games (29.0%) he had more than one.
+- Morel has driven in a run in 15 games this year (46.9%), including nine games with more than one RBI (28.1%).
 He has also driven home three or more of his team's runs in four contests.

-- He has scored in 20 games this season (64.5%), including multiple runs in five games.
+- In 21 of 32 games this year, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.